 Comodo has a long-standing fight with virus and the brand has made a foray into the mobile community realizing that is where the future action is.

-Comodo Antivirus for Android is a free application that prevents threats from infecting your phone/tablet, and cleans the device for risky processes.
+Comodo Antivirus for Android is an application available for $7.99/yr, that prevents threats from infecting your phone/tablet, and cleans the device for risky processes.

 Downloading a reliable mobile security app like Comodo Antivirus minimizes the chances of encountering scareware and ransomware problems in the future.
 So the next time you see an FBI warning message in your Android device, probably with a picture of Uncle Sam pointing a finger towards you accusing you of illegal downloads, remember that there is a better way to get rid of the virus than coughing up a hefty amount.